DataDog/dd-sdk-ios/docs/rum_collection/_index.md

 ### Track background events

-To track events (crashes, network requests etc.) when your application is in the foreground, add during initialization while setting up Datadog configuration:
+To track events (crashes, network requests etc.) when your application is in the background, i.e. there is no active view, add the following snippet during initialization while setting up Datadog configuration:

 {{< tabs >}}
 {{% tab "Swift" %}}